Fady-Esam/weather-app/README.md

 # 🌤️ Flutter Weather App

 A reliable Flutter Weather App delivering accurate, real-time weather data through a clean interface.
-Engineered for seamless performance, it empowers users with precise localized forecasts to confidently plan their day.
+Engineered for seamless performance by integrating with weather API, it empowers users with precise localized forecasts to confidently plan their day.

 ---